Additional Sources of Academic Credit for Prior Learning

 Portfolio Assessment.
 The student may develop a portfolio to document prior learning through relevant experience which clearly demonstrates the satisfactory accomplishment of the learning outcomes of the desired course.
 This option is available only if the following conditions apply:

-- the department which has academic authority for the course has agreed to participate in the portfolio development process.
+- The department with academic authority for the course has agreed to participate in the portfolio development process.
 The student should contact the department chair responsible for the course for more information.